f-osorio/ckanext-wordpresser/README.rst

 Any page that would normally result in a 404 from CKAN will then be checked for existence in Wordpress before returning to the user.

 This only works against CKAN 1.3.1 or newer.

+Some additions have been made to the original so that it works with a more recent local version of ckan - 2.4.

 Installation
 ============